DavideLigari/disease-prediction/documents/workflow.md

 since it is not enough discriminative.
 However, if the symptom is connected with diseases that have few symptoms, we risk to lose important information, also considering that a model doesn't focus on a single symptom but on the combination of present symptoms.
 This division can be used both for the **prediction** and for the **interpretation** of the results in the initial analysis section.

+The same approach can be used for the ***diseases*** nodes.
+In this case the diseases of class 1 are the most challenging to predict since they are connected to many symptoms and those symptoms are also connected to many other diseases.
+On the other hand, the diseases of class 4 are the easiest to predict since they are connected to few symptoms and those symptoms are also connected to few other diseases.

 ## 5. Feature definition